LDAP/merian/docs/Sychronization.md

 - `Event`: Wraps a Vulkan event, and destroys it in its destructor
 - `RingFences`: Provide a fence for each frame in flight, see example below.
+- `Semaphore`: Abstract class for semaphores
+    - `TimelineSemaphore`: A semaphore with a monotonically increasing counter.
+Can be waited and signaled from the CPU.
+    - `BinarySemaphore`: The old-school binary semaphore which is used manily to synchronize multiple queue submits.

 ### Example